informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 - For each native denomination of a chain: the sum of the amounts in user accounts in this denomination and the amounts in escrow accounts in this denomination is constant.

+The following intuitive property can only be specified and guaranteed if all involved chains only perform valid transitions:

 - The sum the following amounts is constant:
     *  in denomination *d* in escrow accounts in the chain in which *d* is native